TuShArBhArDwA/github_basics/README.md

 # Git Commands Overview
+A beginner-friendly guide to essential Git commands with clear explanations and examples.

 ## Git Clone
 The `git clone` command is used to download the source code from a remote repository (like GitHub, Bitbucket, or GitLab).